daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-16/lab/README.md

 # Lab 16 --- Event Driven Applications

 In this lab, we'll be creating an event driven application that "distributes" logging commands to separate modules.
-Our application will be called *CAPS*, the Code Academy Parcel Service.
+Our application will be called _CAPS_, the Code Academy Parcel Service.
 CAPS will simulate a delivery service where sellers will ship products and be notified when customer receives those products.

 ## Application Overview

 Your application must simulate the order and delivery of an item, from seller to customer.
 The seller (or vendor) should alert the system that a package needs to be delivered, and a delivery driver should alert the system when a package is picked up for delivery.
 The driver should also alert the system when the package has been delivered.
 Thus, you should have three major events being communicated:

 -   `pickup` - Tells the system when a new order needs to be delivered
 -   `in-transit` - Tells the system which order is in the process of being delivered
 -   `delivered` - Tells the system when the order has been delivered

 Your application should automatically generate random orders every 5 seconds.
-These random orders hould have a store, id, customer, and address as the order data.
+These random orders should have a store, id, customer, and address as the order data.

 As an example, here is how your console output might look like for one generated order:

 ```bash
 EVENT pickup